eXpOSNitc/expos-docs/docs/roadmap/stage-06.md

 -->

 While executing in the user mode, the machine uses logical addressing scheme.
-The machine translates logical addresses to physical addresses using the <a href="arch_spec-files/paging_hardware.html" target="_blank">
+The machine translates logical addresses to physical addresses using the [address translation mechanism](../arch-spec/paging-hardware.md).
-address translation mechanism</a>.

 In this stage, we will use a simple logical memory model where the first two logical pages are alloted for code (address 0 - 1023) and the third logical page is alloted for the stack